Ajayfansal/first-project/README.md

 # first-project
-bat we can use is for intelligent
+bat we also do it for learning